Analyticverse/cid_mapping_tools/README.md

 This Python script (`dceg_connect_cid2txt.py`) is designed to convert Concept IDs (CIDs) in a given CSV file (`SITE_deidentified_recruitment_data.csv`) into their corresponding textual representations using a predefined data dictionary.
 The script processes the CSV file and creates an Excel spreadsheet with a multirow header column and a corresponding CSV file containing the converted data.

+A Excel version of our data dictionary can be found here: https://github.com/Analyticsphere/ConnectMasterAndSurveyCombinedDataDictionary

 ### Prerequisites

 - Python 3.x